graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 schemaOptions.AddSchemaAssembly()
 ```

-When using .`AddGraphQL<TSchema>()` on multi-schema servers, the runtime will scan the assembly where the schema is declared and auto-include any found graph entities (controllers, types enums etc.) on the schema.
+When declaring a new schema with .`AddGraphQL<TSchema>()`, the runtime will scan the assembly where `TSchema` is declared and auto-add any found graph entities (controllers, types enums etc.) to the schema.

+This method has no effect when using `AddGraphQL()`.

 ### AddGraphAssembly